chisNaN/my-private-repos/README.md

 ## js-training-private

->The detailed program of the JavaScript training course
+>The detailed program of my JavaScript training course

 ## web-dev-guide

->A personal (thanks to my professional experiences) guide to give you a detailed idea of what someone can expect to start as a junior developer in 2017-2018
+>A personal (thanks to my professional experiences) guide to give you a detailed idea of what someone can expect to start as a junior web developer in 2017-2018